PRECISION INSIGHTS

 3. CONFIDENTIALITY & ETHICS

-All contributors must:
+All interviewers must:

 Representing one source as multiple sources

-Inserting commentary, background, or personal interpretation into source quotes
+Inserting personal interpretation

 Fabricating or altering any content

-ASSIGNMENT PROCESS
+5. ASSIGNMENT PROCESS

 Step 1: Project Start